 - Slow your breathing.
 This sends another signal to your body that you seek higher intelligence, and not that of the normally stressed, and freaked out ego.
 Deep breathing calms the nervous system and quiets the brain.

 - Conjure a sense of gratitude, compassion, or love.
-These are the feelings which trigger an activation of the heart’s energy.
+These are the feelings that trigger an activation of the heart’s energy.

 - Ask your heart a question.
 The question should be brief and to the point.